-A Major in Gender Studies Provides Healthy Perspective and a Path to an Empowered Career
+Gender Studies Programs: Providing Healthy Perspective and a Path to an Empowered Career

-Gender studies is a relatively new area of study that involves critically examining the way that the concept of gender operates in our lives and our culture.
-The field includes women’s studies, queer studies and men’s studies.
+Gender studies is an interdisciplinary academic field that critically examines the social, cultural, and historical constructions and experiences of gender.
+The field includes women’s studies, queer studies, literary and social theory, and more.
 As a gender studies major, you’ll discuss questions such as how gender informs our identities, the intersection of gender and sexuality, and how gender norms and sociopolitical structures influence one another.
-Gender studies majors are particularly interested in examining the relationship between gender and power dynamics in society.
+Gender studies majors are often interested in examining the relationship between gender and power dynamics in society.

-Gender studies programs are often interdisciplinary in nature, and examine the intersectionality of gender with other identities, particularly marginalized populations.
+Gender studies programs tend to be interdisciplinary in nature, and examine the intersectionality of gender with other identities, particularly marginalized populations.
 Gender studies majors may also spend time studying art and pop culture and discussing how gender is represented in those contexts.
 In pursuing a gender studies major, it’s likely that you’ll also interact with the following areas of study:

 • Race, ethnicity and cultural studies